 The guide can be accessed as an interactive PDF or as a web-accessible version.

-The guide has been produced by NHS England, supported by the AHSN Network, as part of the National Patient Safety Improvement Programmes.
+The guide has been produced by NHS England, supported by the Health innovation network , as part of the National Patient Safety Improvement Programmes.

 It builds on the NHS People Plan which recognised the importance of an inclusive and compassionate culture to ensure that we have the best care that we can.
 This supports one of the foundations of the NHS patient safety strategy, and the guide can be used along with examples from the Safety culture: learning from best practice (2022).